Miscarriage, stillbirth & death of a baby

 What we do

-We offer a range of support and bereavement services and information, and is able to refer families to appropriate community support agencies.
+We offer a range of support and bereavement services and information, and are able to refer families to appropriate community support agencies.

 Information for patients

 Holistic and individual care for women and bereaved families is provided at the Women’s by the multi-disciplinary team of the Reproductive Loss Service.
 The team members include doctors and paediatricians, nurses and midwives, genetic counsellors, social workers and pastoral workers.

 When a baby dies, we assist and support families in the early stages of bereavement by encouraging them to acknowledge the relationship they have with their baby.
 This provides a firm foundation for coming to terms with the loss and for grieving in the time that follows.